 I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

-The Portfolio Kanban is a method used to visualize, manage and analyze the prioritization and flow of portfolio epics from ideation to implementation and completion.
+The Portfolio Kanban is a mechanism used to visualize, manage, and analyze the prioritization and flow of portfolio Epics from ideation to implementation and completion.

-SAFe describes the development and implementation of Kanban systems throughout the framework—Portfolio, Solution Level, Program, and Team.
+SAFe describes the development and implementation of Kanban systems throughout the Framework, at the Portfolio, Solution, Program, and Team levels.
 The portfolio Kanban visualizes the flow of new strategic initiatives, known as Epics, controlling much of the economics of the portfolio.

-- It makes the largest business initiatives visible.
+- It makes the most significant business initiatives visible

-- The system brings structure to analysis and decision-making.
+- Brings structure to analysis and decision-making for epics

-- They provide a transparent and quantitative basis for economic decision-making.
+- Supports a transparent and quantitative basis for economic decision-making

-This portfolio Kanban system describes the steps that an epic passes through on its way to implementation (or rejection), and the collaboration needed for each state, as shown in Figure 1.
+This portfolio Kanban system describes the process states (states) that an epic passes through on its way to implementation (or rejection) and the collaboration needed for each state, as shown in Figure 1.
 Each state of the Kanban is described next.

-- Unanticipated changes in the marketplace, business acquisitions, mergers, response to competitors, etc.
+- Unanticipated changes in the marketplace, business acquisitions, mergers, and response to competitors

-- Improving the efficiency or cost for a solution or its operation
+- Improving the efficiency or cost of a solution or its operation

 - Problems with existing solutions that hinder business or technical performance

-Epics are typically described using a short phrase on a Kanban card, such as, “self-service for all auto loans.”
-After all, the investment in Funnel epics should be minimal until they are discussed on a periodic cadence established by LPM.
-Epics that meet the decision criteria are then moved to the next step, ‘Reviewing.’
-There is no WIP limit for this step since it’s used simply for intake of potential new epics.
+Epics are typically described using a short phrase on card, such as, “self-service for all auto loans.”
+Epics that meet the decision criteria are then moved to the next state, ‘reviewing.’
+There is no WIP limit for this state since it’s just used for intake of potential new epics.

-Reviewing – Epics that reach this step warrant some further time and effort.
+Reviewing – Epics that reach this state warrant some further time and effort.
 Here, they are roughly sized, along with an estimate of value.
 Time investment is limited to the discussion level, with perhaps some preliminary investigation.
-Next, the epic will be elaborated in the Epic Hypothesis Statement format (see Epic).
+Next, the epic will be elaborated in the epic hypothesis statement format (see the article, Epic).
 Since the investment of time is now increasing, a WIP limit is applied to restrict the number of epics being reviewed.
-Sources of business benefit are identified and epics are prioritized using Weighted Shortest Job First (WSJF).
-Epics that rise to the top are pulled into the next step, ‘Analyzing,’ as soon as space is available in the Kanban.
+Sources of business benefit are identified, and epics are prioritized using Weighted Shortest Job First (WSJF).
+Epics that rise to the top are pulled into the next state, ‘analyzing,’ as soon as space is available in the Kanban.

-Analyzing – Epics that make it to this step merit more rigorous analysis and require further investment.
+Analyzing – Epics that make it to this state merit more rigorous analysis and require further investment.
 Epic Owners take responsibility for this ongoing work.
-They establish an active collaboration among Enterprise Architects, System and Solution Architects, Agile teams, and Product and Solution Management.
-Other key stakeholders on the potentially involved ARTs and Solution Trains may also be included.
-Alternatives are explored for the Solution and its design and implementation.
-A lightweight business case, with a ‘go’ or ‘no-go’ recommendation, is developed; and options for internal development and/or outsourcing are also considered.
+They establish an active collaboration among Enterprise Architects, System and Solution Architects, Agile Teams, and Product and Solution Management.
+Other key stakeholders in the potentially involved ARTs and Solution Trains may also be included.
+Alternatives are explored for the solution and its design and implementation.
+A Lean business case (with a go or no-go recommendation) is developed, and options for internal development and outsourcing are also considered.

-Most importantly, (see epic) a Minimum Viable Product (MVP) is developed after the Lean Startup Cycle.
-It includes the smallest portion of the epic needed to understand whether the ‘Epic Hypothesis Statement’ is true or not.
+- Most importantly, (see the article, Epic) a Minimum Viable Product (MVP) is developed after the Lean Startup Cycle.
+It includes the smallest portion of the epic needed to understand whether or not the ‘epic hypothesis statement’ is validated.
 This MVP will be the part of the epic flowing through the rest of the portfolio Kanban system.

-Since epics in this step use scarce resources and, more importantly, imply a substantial upcoming investment, a WIP limit is applied here.
-The approval of epics is an important economic decision from the Enterprise.
+- Since epics in this state use scarce resources and, more importantly, imply a substantial upcoming investment, a WIP limit is applied.
+The approval of epics is a critical economic decision from the enterprise.
 It can only be made by the appropriate authority, based on the developed business case.
-Epics that meet the ‘go’ criteria are usually approved by a subset of LPM and are moved to the ‘Portfolio Backlog’ step.
+Epics that meet the go criteria are usually approved by a subset of LPM and are moved to the ‘portfolio backlog’ state.

-Portfolio Backlog -The portfolio backlog is used to maintain epics that have been approved by LPM.
+Portfolio backlog – This state is used to maintain epics that have been approved by LPM.
 They’re reviewed and prioritized on a periodic basis using WSJF.
-When sufficient capacity from one or more ARTs is available, the item advances to the ‘Implementing’ step.
+When sufficient capacity from one or more ARTs is available, the item advances to the ‘implementing‘ state.

 Done – Once its anticipated outcome has been evaluated, the epic is considered done.
 If the hypothesis is proven, more work will be done by features, capabilities, or epics.
-If the hypothesis is refuted, however, the portfolio would pivot to another approach, or drop the initiative altogether.
-Due to the scope of epics, ‘completion to original intent’ is not always the desired case.
-So it’s likely that some identified capabilities and features may eventually be discarded.
-In either case, the epic advances to ‘Done,’ and this marks the completion for the Cumulative Flow Diagram (CFD), if applied at this level.
+If the hypothesis is refuted, however, the portfolio would pivot to another approach or drop the initiative altogether.
+Due to the scope of epics, completion to original intent is not always the desired case.
+So, it’s likely that some identified capabilities and features may eventually be discarded.
+In either case, the epic advances to done, and this marks the completion of work item for the Cumulative Flow Diagram (CFD), if applied at this level.

-The portfolio Kanban steps detailed above represent an example of the process.
-After the initial steps are taken and new learning occurs, the design of the Kanban should evolve to reflect improvements in the process.
-This may include adjusting WIP limits, splitting or combining steps, or adding classes of service to optimize the flow and priority of epics.
-These discussions are outside the scope of this article and may be found in the guidance article, ‘Improving Flow with Kanban.’
-It’s also important to note that the Kanban system works in tandem with additional SAFe mechanisms, such as capacity allocation, which is used to balance the development of ‘business epics’ versus ‘enabler epics.’
+The portfolio Kanban states detailed above represent an example of the process.
+After the initial states are taken, and new learning occurs, the design of the Kanban should evolve to reflect improvements in the process.
+This may include adjusting WIP limits, splitting or combining states, or adding classes of service to optimize the flow and priority of epics.
+These discussions are outside the scope of this article.
+It’s also important to note that the Kanban system works in tandem with additional SAFe mechanisms, such as capacity allocation, which is used to balance the development of business epics versus enabler epics.

 - Solution strategies are discussed.